ronaldmcinnes/slate/README.md

 # Slate - A Notebook Application

-A modern, collaborative notebook application with real-time canvas drawing, mathematical graphs, and AI-powered features.
+A modern, collaborative notebook application with real-time canvas drawing, mathematical graphs, and other features.

 ## 🏗️ Project Structure